MinecraftU/mcu-curriculum/level_5/section_0.md

 ### Install IntelliJ

-Now we want to run the mods from an IDE.
+We want to run the mods from an IDE.
 IDE stands for [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment) and will allow you to edit, debug and run your mods.
 We're going to use an IDE called IntelliJ.

 [Download the Community edition of IntelliJ here](https://www.jetbrains.com/idea/download/) and install it.